 - Learn the prostate’s anatomy, especially understanding its centrally located connection–joining the testicles to the penis.

 - Appreciate the soft, smooth texture of the prostate gland and how gentle play in a controlled manner is preferred.

 - Learn how to appropriately milk the prostate from the outer edges then inward on each lobe (left and right), which helps to move the prostatic juices to the center, ultimately aiding in its emptying.

 - Avoid aggressive and significantly prolonged direct penetration.

-- The angle of the penis penetrating the bottom’s pelvis and the positions chosen can truly make the prostate gland the bullseye.
+- The angle of the penis penetrating the bottom’s pelvis and the anal sex positions chosen can truly make the prostate gland the bullseye.
 For instance, the missionary position with one’s penis erect and upward-pointing.

 - Lastly, remember that many bottoms can’t get off with someone inside them.
 However, it’s important to fully release.
 So either do it while bottoming (if you can) or immediately after so that you can empty the fully engorged prostate gland.

 So many people love to edge so that they can keep that heightened sexual momentum building.
 Problems arise when you don’t ejaculate or orgasm and let all that pent up prostatic juice and ejaculate out.
 Many people edge and edge and edge, which keeps these juices inside without fully releasing them.
 This constant balloon-like effect can then lead to significant prostatitis, along with its unfortunate side effects.
 Acute and chronic conditions are far from pretty, but they can easily be avoided with tender and loving care of this delicate gland.